idia640/course-materials/github-basics.md

 - Creating directories and documents in your private repository
 - Writing and editing markdown documents
 - Uploading and linking image files
-- Submitting an assignment via creation of an issue and pasting in a revison SHA
+- Submitting an assignment via creation of an issue and pasting in a revision SHA

 If any of this is confusing, we'll practice more in the second class and I'll update these instructions to help make things more clear.